Skip to main content

 Student Resources

-WellKentucky provides a centralized link to wellness-related resources on campus.
+Student Well-Being provides a centralized link to wellness-related resources on campus.
 It is also great place to start when you aren't exactly sure what specific resources you are looking for!
-UK College of Engineering offers a variety of resources for student success and the Graduate school also provides helpful information for professional development and activities on campus.
+Pigman College of Engineering offers a variety of resources for student success and the Graduate school also provides helpful information for professional development and activities on campus.
 Mental health resources can be accessed through the UK Counseling Center, and details on how to make an appointment can be made here.
-Within the College of Engineering, please also see additional resources with a focus on mental health and wellness.
 Please feel free to reach out to Dr. Byrne if you have any questions about accessing the resources you need.